Kentucky, KY CPA Services Built Around State-Specific Decisions

 State & Federal Tax Planning

-For Toyota and Ford automotive professionals, bourbon industry executives and distillery owners, UPS Worldport workers, thoroughbred breeders and trainers, healthcare professionals, we coordinate federal planning with personal income tax: 4% flat (lowered from 4.5% in 2023, with statutory triggers planned to continue reducing the rate toward 3.5% over time) and model the state effect before the return becomes the only planning tool left.
+For Toyota and Ford automotive professionals, bourbon industry executives and distillery owners, UPS Worldport workers, thoroughbred breeders and trainers, healthcare professionals, we coordinate federal planning with rates, brackets, entity elections, sales-tax rules, and filing thresholds change and model the state effect before the return becomes the only planning tool left.

 Learn More →Business Entity & Owner Advisory